 Five Ws and One H: What, Where, When, Who, Why, and How

-Where: AfterCare utilizes four main areas in the Main building at BMS: The Commons, the Hickory lunchroom, the Spanish/Music room, and the lower playground.
+Where: AfterCare utilizes four main areas at BMS: The Commons, the Hickory lunchroom, the Spanish/Music room, and the lower playground.
 During the summer, when weather permits, all students play on the lower playground.

 When: AfterCare is held on all days when school is in session.
 It begins at 3:30 pm and ends at 5:30 pm.
 Children may be picked up at any time during this period.

 Who: AfterCare is supervised by Matt Metzler and staffed by him and two to three others.
 Currently, other staff members include Melanie Breeden, Matt Lundquist, and Cheyenne Woods.

 Why: AfterCare serves two primary purposes: 1) It enriches the education of BMS students through a variety of activities and 2) It provides an invaluable service to parents who rely – either regularly or occasionally – on an extended “school day” for their child(ren).